I’m soooo excited to share with you how our DIY Farmhouse table turned out!

 If there are any rough spots in between applying the coats you can lightly sand it using 400 grit sandpaper.
 Make sure to follow the wait times on the can in between applying the coats and enjoy your new farmhouse table!

 This project came about because we didn’t want to spend a ton of money on a new farmhouse table.
-We are all about saving money and if you are too, here are a few posts that you might enjoy.
+We are all about saving money and we love a good project!

 This blog post may contain affiliate links.
 Learn more.